top of page

 Access to Records.

-Maintenance, Compliance and Registrations
+Maintenance, Compliance, and Registrations

 Paper and electronic methods for voting can be effective in providing transparent and verifiable voting results.
 Electronic methods can be more efficient than paper methods for large voter populations with short intervals for voting.

 Voting and election officials for a voting county, state, or area could best decide the appropriate choice(s) for voters.
 Paper methods, for example, could be most appropriate for a small town with limited Internet capability.
-For an area with a large voter population and short voting interval, an electronic method or a mix of paper and electronic methods could be most appropriate.
+For an area with a large voter population and short voting interval, an electronic method or a mix of paper and electronic methods for voting could be most appropriate.

 Funding